The Children’s Services Directorate is made up of four main service areas:

 Here is some information about the team, their career journeys so far and their key priorities for Leeds.
 And of course it always helps to put a name to a face.

-Steve chose to be photographed next to artwork produced for Children’s Services by pupils from Lower Wortley primary school.
+Steve is photographed next to artwork produced by pupils from Lower Wortley primary school.

-Steve Walker qualified as a social worker in 1984 and worked as a social worker and front line manager for over ten years before becoming a Principal Manager.
-In addition to his experience as a senior manager for Children’s Services, Steve was a Research Fellow at Royal Holloway College, University of London where he developed a range of materials to support social work practice.
+Steve has over 25 years’ experience in children’s social care.
+He qualified as a social worker in 1984 and worked as a social worker and front line manager for over 10 years before becoming a principal manager.
+In addition to his experience as a senior manager for children’s services, Steve was a research fellow at Royal Holloway College, University of London, where he developed a range of materials to support social work practice.
 He was an inspector with the Care and Social Services Inspectorate for Wales and has been involved in developing and implementing policy to deliver better outcomes for children.

 Steve’s career is underpinned by a commitment to service improvement and the delivery of positive outcomes for children.

 Saleem Tariq – Deputy Director, Safeguarding, Specialist and Targeted Services

 Prior to his appointment to the post of Deputy Director, Safeguarding, Specialist and Targeted Services, Sal was Chief Officer of Children's Social Work Services for Leeds City Council for five years.

 Sal began his social work career as a residential social worker with looked after children and young people.
 He has also worked with children with disabilities in a short breaks home and with adults with learning disabilities living in the community.
 Sal spent time working in the private sector in London before moving to Leeds in 1992 to undertake the Diploma in Social Work.
 Having qualified in 1994 he worked as a Social Worker and then as a manager at all levels in the service until his appointment to the role of Chief Officer in December 2011.

 Sal is committed to providing child centred services that improve the life chances and outcomes for children and their families in Leeds.